UniversalDependencies/docs/_hy/feat/AdpType.md

 ### <a name="Comadp">`Comadp`</a>: dependent part of a compound adposition

 This value marks the dependent part of a compound adposition.
 Such words cannot occur independently as adpositions.
 Not all compound adpositions contain words marked `Comadp`.
 Many compound prepositions consist of a prepositions followed by a noun (e.g. _ի սեր_/_i ser_ “for the love of”, _ի պատիվ_/_i pativ_ “in honor of” ), where the noun retains its nominal status.
-Sometimes there are just two words, the first one is normal postposition and the second one is a secondary postposition (etymologically some other part of speech, but it has been frozen as a postposition) as in _դեմ հանդիման_/_dem handiman_ “in front of”.
+Some compound adpositions consist of two tokens, where the first one is an adposition, and the second one is historically derived from another part of speech but has become lexicalized as a postposition, e.g. _դեմ հանդիման_/_dem handiman_ “in front of, face to face”.

 #### Examples